traels-it/sliders/README.md

          └─ important_feature_task.rb
 ```

-We'll do our best to group you files in you test folder as well.
+Future plan is to group all your sliders tests in a `test/sliders/my_feature` folder as well.

 ## Installation
 Add this line to your application's Gemfile: